The Rise of Totalitarian Democracy

 If they are not careful, the western oligarchs trying to squelch free speech may find themselves going the way of the Communist dictators of the late 1980s and early 1990s, driven from power and tried for human rights violations.

-The Thierry Bretons of the world should meditate long and hard about what happened to fellow autocrats such as Nicolae and Elena Ceaușescu, the tyrants who once ruled the “democratic” government of Romania.
+The Thierry Bretons and Keir Starmers of the world should meditate long and hard about what happened to fellow autocrats such as Nicolae and Elena Ceaușescu, the tyrants who once ruled the “democratic” government of Romania.

 People will only tolerate assaults on their freedom for so long.